SMB vs Enterprise: Where to Focus Your Outbound Sales in 2026 for Maximum Growth

 Major Takeaways: SMB vs Enterprise

-- SMBs typically have under 100 employees; enterprises exceed 1,000.
-Each requires tailored sales strategies based on deal size, cycle length, and buying behavior.
+• SMBs typically have under 100 employees; enterprises exceed 1,000.
+Each requires a distinct sales approach based on deal size, cycle length, stakeholder complexity, and buying behavior, and the gap between them is wider than most teams expect.

 Where's the Bigger Revenue Opportunity?